-The NHTSA charges that Takata failed to fully cooperate with NHTSA two orders (on October 30, 2014 and again November 18, 2014) to produce documentation and safety information about defective air bag inflators that may explode rather than deploy during a crash, sending shrapnel flying through a vehicle’s interior, and causing permanent and deadly injuries.
-The fine comes after the NHTSA accuses Takata of failing to comply with these two orders, instead dumping more than 2.4 million documents with little help or explanation, and failing to answer to specific safety questions.
+The NHTSA charges that Takata failed to fully cooperate with NHTSA on two orders (on October 30, 2014, and again on November 18, 2014) to produce documentation and safety information about defective air bag inflators that may explode rather than deploy during a crash, sending shrapnel flying through a vehicle’s interior, and causing permanent and deadly injuries.
+The fine comes after the NHTSA accuses Takata of failing to comply with these two orders, instead dumping more than 2.4 million documents with little help or explanation, and failing to answer specific safety questions.

-This is contrary to the provisions of the TREAD Act (Transportation Recall Enhancement, Accountability and Documentation), whereby automakers are required regularly to report the number of deaths, injuries, vehicle complaints, and warranty and service claims as part of an early warning system to quickly identify vehicle safety problems, and issue timely recalls.
+This is contrary to the provisions of the TREAD Act (Transportation Recall Enhancement, Accountability, and Documentation), whereby automakers are required regularly to report the number of deaths, injuries, vehicle complaints, and warranty and service claims as part of an early warning system to quickly identify vehicle safety problems, and issue timely recalls.
 Under the Act, automakers are subject to a $7,000 fine per day, with a cap of $35 million, for failing to report this critical safety information.
 Takata’s fine is $14,000 a day since it stands accused of violating two separate orders.
-Fines started February 20th.
+Fines started on February 20th.

-In December, Takata refused an NHTSA request to issue a nationwide air bag recall limiting its recalls only to vehicles in high-humidity states.
+In December, Takata refused an NHTSA request to issue a nationwide airbag recall limiting its recalls only to vehicles in high-humidity states.
 Consumers should not accept this arbitrary geographic limitation since neither Takata nor federal investigators have been successful in pinpointing a cause, and there is no information to support Takata’s contention that only vehicles in high-humidity states pose a risk.

-Eleven automakers whose vehicles contain the defective Takata air bags have hired Orbital ATK, a rocket science firm specializing in rocket propulsion, to evaluate the defective inflators in an effort to uncover the cause of the explosion problem.
-Led by Toyota, automakers including Chrysler, Ford, GM, Fiat, BMW, Honda, Mazda, Mitsubishi, Nissan and Subaru, joined in hiring Orbital ATK, and appointing David Kelly, former acting director of the NHTSA under George W. Bush, to lead the investigation.
+Eleven automakers whose vehicles contain the defective Takata airbags have hired Orbital ATK, a rocket science firm specializing in rocket propulsion, to evaluate the defective inflators in an effort to uncover the cause of the explosion problem.
+Led by Toyota, automakers including Chrysler, Ford, GM, Fiat, BMW, Honda, Mazda, Mitsubishi, Nissan, and Subaru, joined in hiring Orbital ATK and appointing David Kelly, former acting director of the NHTSA under George W. Bush, to lead the investigation.
 We commend the efforts of these automakers to take responsibility for their vehicles when Takata refuses to do so.